jumbo-tech-campus/Styleguide/swift/unit_tests.md

  - Captures: Basically the Mocks as described above.
 They register the captured method calls
  - Stubs: Stubs as described above

- Both captures and stubs should be stored in a struct which can be instantiated without pasing parameters.
+ Both captures and stubs should be stored in a struct which can be instantiated without passing parameters.
  `Stubs` speaks for itself.
 It contains stubs for both variables & method calls.
 Stubs should either be defined as an optional or with a default value.
- Within `Captures` nested structs should be defined for each method to capture, in these nested structs the paramters of a function call shoud be stored.
+ Within `Captures` nested structs should be defined for each method to capture, in these nested structs the parameters of a function call should be stored.
 The definition of each variable within `Captures` should be optional.
-This way by checking the `Captures` variable for nil you can see wether or not a function is called, plus you can check the individual paramters passed to the call.
+This way by checking the `Captures` variable for nil you can see wether or not a function is called, plus you can check the individual parameters passed to the call.

 This way we have one object to wrap a full protocol in, having both mocking and stubbing capabilities.